 Use these key to control the main output signal.
-When the output is active, an internal LED will illuminate the button.
+When the output is active, an Out On message is displayed on the left upper side of the LCD.

 3.8 Cursor Movement Keys

 Use these keys to move the cursor (when visible) either left or right.
 They are used in conjunction with the rotary input knob to set the step size of the rotary input knob.